palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website.rst

 Configuring settings
 --------------------

-Many of the settings in this project vary depending on the environment.
-For instance, your local installation of the code will likely connect to a different database than live website.
+Many of the settings in this project can vary depending on where the code is being run.
+For instance, your local installation of the code will likely connect to a different database than the public website.

-To keep these different environments straight and avoid including sensitive passwords in our public repositories we have developed a system for storing many of the configuration options in a ``.env`` at the project's root.
-The file is excluded from tracking by Git.
+To keep these different environments straight and avoid including sensitive passwords in public repositories we have developed a system for storing many of the configuration options in a file named ``.env`` at the project's root.

+The file is excluded from Git's version control system and needs to be created fresh each time the code is installed.

 How .env works
 ~~~~~~~~~~~~~~

-The ``.env`` is expected to contain a separate section for each environment, using the structure favored by Python's `ConfigParser module <https://docs.python.org/2/library/configparser.html>`_.
+The ``.env`` file is expected to contain a separate section for each environment, using the structure favored by Python's `ConfigParser module <https://docs.python.org/2/library/configparser.html>`_.
 Here's a simple example:

 .. code-block:: ini